pytlesk4/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 **Will my analytics show in the transactional or display currency?**
 Analytics shows an approximate price in the store's default currency.
 This is based on the configured exchange rate.
 There is no abandoned cart analytics or web analytics such as Google Analytics.
-Currently it does not break down anayltics by currency.
+Currently it does not break down analytics by currency.

 **How can I setup settlement currencies in Stripe?**
 Please reach out to Stripe for more information on setting up the account.